Votto gets 2,000th hit, Reds hand Cubs 12th straight loss

 Cubs: RF Jason Heyward (index finger inflammation) was activated from the 10-day injured list Sunday and was in the lineup.
 OF Greg Deichmann was sent back to Triple-A Iowa to make room.

-Reds: LF Jesse Winker (intercostal strain) is on the 10-day injured list.
-Winker missed three games due to the same injury, a strain of the muscles around the ribs.
-He aggravated it after returning to the lineup Sunday, exiting the game after three innings. … INF José Barrero — known last season as José Garcia and expected by many to be the Reds’ shortstop of the future — was called up from Triple-A Louisville.
+Reds: LF Jesse Winker (intercostal strain) went on the 10-day injured list.
+Winker missed three games with the injury, a strain of the muscles around the ribs.
+Then he aggravated it after returning to the lineup Sunday, exiting after three innings. … INF José Barrero — known last season as José Garcia and expected by many to be the Reds’ shortstop of the future — was called up from Triple-A Louisville.

 UP NEXT